Mild to moderate peri- & menopausal acne + signs of aging

 Morning :

-1. Cleanse face with Triple Action Cleanser and rinse with cool water.
-This concentrated, gentle cleanser does not foam and only a small amount is needed.
+1. Cleanse your face with the Triple Action Cleanser and rinse with cool water.
+This concentrated, gentle cleanser doesn't foam, and only a small amount is needed.
 It gently exfoliates and adds probiotics.
 Pat dry, leaving a little moisture for the next step.

-2. Apply Vitamin C Serum-in-Oil all over your face.
-This serum will repair the skin barrier, nourish it and add powerful antioxidants.
-Vitamin C will also help prevent deep scarring.
+3. Apply Vitamin C Serum-in-Oil to your entire face.
+This serum will repair the skin barrier, nourish it, and add powerful antioxidants.

-6. Take the food supplement Skin & Stress (1 capsule) to fill antioxidant and mineral deficiencies and thus boost skin radiance.
+5. Take the Skin & Stress food supplement (1 capsule) to fill antioxidant and mineral deficiencies and thus boost skin radiance.

 Evening :

-1. Cleanse face with Triple Action Cleanser + cold water.
+1. Cleanse your face with Triple Action Cleanser + cold water.

-- High fiber fruits and vegetables such as oats, broccoli, bananas, apples, cabbages, etc.
+- Fruits and vegetables rich in fiber such as oats, broccoli, bananas, apples, cabbage, etc.

 - Healthy fats like olive oil, flax seeds, crushed hemp seeds, avocado, nuts.